-- Improve, enhance and maintain pavement, bridges, sidewalks, traffic control devices, street lighting, and roadway infrastructure in a state of good repair - Develop an asset management plan to initiate planning efforts for long-term improvements, ongoing operations, and resilience from natural disasters.
+- Improve, enhance and maintain pavement, bridges, sidewalks, traffic control devices, street lighting, and roadway infrastructure in a state of good repair. - Continue efforts for sustainable transportation funding by identifying and implementing cost-effective methods for maximizing available funding sources for the delivery of services, projects, and programs. - Promote integration of non-traditional funding sources and cost-sharing strategies in the development of project budgets.